ibm-cloud-docs/vpc/ppnlb-create.md

 {: #ppnlb-cli-creating-network-load-balancer}
 {: cli}

+Beta participants must export a feature flag to use the CLI.
+Contact your IBM Support representative to obtain.
+{: attention}

 The following example illustrates creating a Private Path NLB with the CLI.
 In this example, the Private Path NLB is in front of one VPC virtual server instance (ID `0716_6acdd058-4607-4463-af08-d4999d983945`) running a TCP server that listens on port `9090`.
 The load balancer has a front-end listener, which allows secure access to the TCP server.

-You must first export the feature flag to use the CLI for Private Path beta release offerings.
+You must export the feature flag for Private Path service and Private Path network load balancer related commands to run successfully.
 {: important}

 To export the feature flag, enter the following commands: